gohurali/Financial-Market-Prediction/README.md

 ## Getting Started with the Application
 This project requires you to install the following packages:
 * `torch`
+    * Depending on the version of python and your PC please install via instructions posted on https://pytorch.org/
 * `numpy`
 * `pandas`
 * `matplotlib`